selwynpolit/d9book/book/development.md

 ### Fish shell in DDEV containers

 This is a real productivity enhancement.
 When you use `ddev ssh` you get the old boring bash shell.
-For a cooler more whizbang shell, use the following:
+For a cooler more whizbang [fish](https://fishshell.com/) shell, which will delight you with features like tab completions and syntax highlighting that just work, with nothing new to learn or configure, use the following:

 In your `.ddev/config.yaml` add the following line: